DavidNash2024/Win32xx/samples/FastGDI/Readme.txt

 * Use of double buffering to render GDI quickly.
 * Automatically resize the frame to match the image size when its loaded.
 * Inheriting the view from CScrollView to display scroll bars.
+* Printing a bitmap.
+* Using CPrintPreview to preview the print job before printing.
-* Use of drag and drop
+* Use of drag and drop.
+* Using a dialog to input color tint values from slider controls.